2013-10-29 Happy Diwali!

 "Diwali" means "row of lamps", oil lamps being used to signify the triumph of good over evil, and to signify the light of knowledge dispelling the darkness of ignorance.
 Awareness of this Inner Light produces compassion and an awareness of the oneness of all things.

 Diwali has many things in common with Chinese Lunar New Year, Christmas, Easter and the Mid-Autumn festivals: the theme of light, family reunions, best clothing, a special period of celebration.
 Diwali in fact is the start of the Hindu Lunar Year.

 Diwali is a public holiday in India, Nepal and many other places which have large Indian communities, such as Malaysia and Singapore.
-Diwali this year was from November 13 to November 20.
-Next year it will be from November 3 to November 7.
-Next year I hope I'm not a week late in wishing everyone Happy Diwali!
+Last year I was late in remembering Diwali.
+This year I'm am happy to be early in wishing everyone a Happy Diwali!